eigerco/smove/README.md

 ## Build Commands

-The following command snippets are taken out of [our pallet-move tutorial](https://github.com/eigerco/pallet-move/blob/main/doc/tutorial.md).
+The following command snippets are taken out of [our pallet-move tutorial][tutorial].
 Here, the developer Bob, with the account ID _5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty_, publishes a module named `CarWash`.
 To get the full impression of `smove`, we recommend going through our tutorial!

 ### Build / Compile Projects